Wrestlers Diet

 Step three: Water over Juice/Pop

 Pop provides nothing of value to for a wrestler’s body to run off of.
 There are no nutrients to digest.
 Further, youthful consumers have gotten hooked on oversized drinks.
 A wrestler should definitely consider the numbers before they grab a soda.
 Eight ounces of pop has about 140 calories.
 The “average” pop serving has increased in size, with many people drinking as much as 24 ounces of pop in one sitting.
 Using a caloric intake of 4200 calories a day, 24 ounces of pop would be 420 calories or nearly 10 percent of the energy intake for the day.
 Throw in the fact that it has no nutritional value, coaches and wrestlers should see that fruit juice is a much better beverage to reach for.
+The problem with Juice is most are very high in sugar with little of the natural vitamins left in them.
+Instead of juice have some water and an apple.

 The rest of article is in the forms section of the website